By Neil Halligan

 Al Tayer, speaking at the eighth edition of the World Future Energy Summit in Abu Dhabi, said the emirate was making significant progress with the Dubai Integrated Energy Strategy 2030, which aims to diversify from its current energy sources and increase its use of renewable energy.

-He said the $3.2 billion Mohammed bin Rashid Al Maktoum Solar Park will have a total capacity of 1,000 MW when it’s completed by 2030.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He said the $3.2 billion Mohammed bin Rashid Al Maktoum Solar Park will have a total capacity of 1,000 MW when it’s completed by 2030.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.